PierreRochard/bitcoin-investment-theses/README.md

 ## B. Short holding period, low adoption

 ### 1. Tax evasion

+Thesis: Just as restaurant waiters can under-report their cash tips, a person or business receiving bitcoin revenues could under-report them.
+There is no financial institution which the IRS can subpoena for records.
+If the tax evader is careful about how they use Bitcoin's public blockchain ledger then they can also avoid being caught with data analysis.

+Anti-thesis: Tax auditors have experts in computer forensics and there's always a paper trail for the creation and sale of a good or service.
+It would be risky and time consuming to convert the proceeds into fiat.
+Tax evasion does not scale due to whistle-blowers, reporting by third parties (1099's in the US), and the lifestyle/income mismatch.

 ### 2. Black markets
 ### 3. Online gambling
 ### 4. Speculative trading